 A statement may be classified as executable or nonexecutable.
 Executable statements specify actions; nonexecutable statements describe the characteristics and arrangement of data, editing information, statement functions, and classification of program units.

 7.1 Executable Statements.
 There are three types of executable statements:

 - (1) Assignment statements

 - (2) Control statements

 - (3) Input/output statements

 7.1.1 Assignment Statements.
-There are three types of assignment statements:
+There is a single assignment statement, the arithmetic assignment statement.